-Many of us don't have family members to call on in difficult or lonely times - such as Christmas, birthdays and life's big events.
-That's why our Personal Advisers are so important to care leavers.
+Many of us don't have family members to call on in difficult times - lonely times such as Christmas, birthdays and life's big events.
+That's why our Personal Advisers are so important.
 They listen to us, care about us and support us on our road to independence.